rjdestigter/xstate-marionettist/README.md

 > Model based testing with [XState] + [Puppeteer] made easy

-The goal of this project is to define a simple configuration "langauge" allowing developers to create model based end-to-end tests for their applications using [Jest], [XState], and [Puppeteer].
+The goal of this project is to define a simple configuration "language" allowing developers to create model based end-to-end tests for their applications using [Jest], [XState], and [Puppeteer].

 It abtracts away defining the test machine, creating it's model, and the architecture needed to communicate between intercepted network requests and the model.